xfinitywebdev/rival-unblocker/README.md

 THANKS FOR USING OUR SITE

 # SITE UPDATE
-v1.1 is coming now its updating we dont know when its offically gonnna get released but the site is fine and in perfect shape
+v1.1 is coming now its updating V1.1 IS OFFICALLY UPDATING IN SUNDAY IT WILL BE RELEASED THANKS FOR TUNING IN THE SITE JOIN THE DISCORD FOR MORE https://discord.gg/4S7HNdyMwA